malill/reco-api/README.md

 ### User `/user` :raising_hand:

+Note that the `GET` method will always return a `BasicUserModel` given a query parameter `cookie_value`.
+The method returns an already persisted user who contains a `key` list entry with respective cookie value, or it will create a new user and set the cookie value.

+> Note that this method will be replaced with a probabilistic fetch method.
+Currently `reco-cookie-id` is a
+> deterministic key to identify users.
+In the future various keys will be used to identify a user.

 ## Recommendation `api/v1/rec`

 Recommendation routes include **splitting** and **item** services.
 Different to collection route **item services** from